US Open Cut Rule Explained: How Many Golfers Make It Through To The Weekend At Oakmont?

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-US Open cut records:
+US Open cut records

-The oldest player to ever make the cut at the US Open is Sam Snead, who in 1973 finished T29 at the tournament at the age of 61.
-Tom Watson and Jack Nicklaus both followed him, both having achieved the same feat at the ages of 60 and 58, respectively.
+Tom Watson and Jack Nicklaus both followed Snead, both having achieved the same feat at the ages of 60 and 58, respectively.

-Nicklaus had also previously held that record too, making the cut at the championship when he was 18-years-old.
+Nicklaus had also previously held that record too, making the cut at the championship when he was 18 years old.

 Do you get paid if you miss the cut at the US Open?

-Interestingly, unlike many PGA Tour or DP World Tour Events, players at the men's Majors who fail to make the cut still do get paid.
+Interestingly, unlike many PGA Tour or DP World Tour events, players at the men's Majors who fail to make the cut do still get paid.

 "We pay you even if you miss the cut because we really believe that making the cut at the US Open is getting one of these 156 [spots]," Whan said.
 "Think about it, of 10,200 [who attempt to qualify], only 156 are here."